 Most employers in South Carolina know there are some questions they should not ask when interviewing job candidates to avoid the appearance of discriminatory hiring practices.
 While the ADEA does not specifically prevent an employer from asking a candidate’s date of birth or age, inquiries into an applicant’s age will be closely scrutinized should the applicant file a claim for discriminatory hiring practices based on age.
 Inquiries into an applicant’s age may also deter the applicant from pursuing the opportunity.
 If information about an applicant’s age is needed for lawful purposes, the age can be obtained after the employee is hired.

-It can be commonplace for employers to ask employees to waive ADEA rights or claims when giving the employee an exit incentive.
-The ADEA and OWBPA set forth specific requirements for this to occur.
-The ADEA waiver must:
+The ADEA prohibits terminations based on age.
+In most cases, forced retirement due to age is also prohibited.
+It can be commonplace for employers to ask employees to waive ADEA rights or claims at separation from employment in exchange for money or some other benefit.
+The ADEA sets forth specific requirements for this to occur.
+To waive claims under the ADEA, the waiver must:

 - Be in exchange for consideration beyond what the employee is currently entitled to;